slyfox1186/script-repo/Bash/Installer Scripts/FFmpeg/error-reports/ffmpeg-cc1-error.md

-What you were trying to accomplish (e.g., "I am trying to transcode from this format to that format...")
+What you were trying to accomplish
 I am trying to build a standard release version of FFmpeg with as many addon optional libraries as I can fit.

 The problem you encountered (e.g., "ffmpeg crashed, see the gdb and valgrind output below" or "The output video was all green")